How To Fix Your Relationship With Food: The Inner Child

 A Rebellious Child Ego State

 If a child’s positive behaviours and achievements are not acknowledged, celebrated or validated, they may resort to rebellion as a way to get noticed (negative attention).
 As a child, a person might have felt controlled, invalidated or unheard, leading them to develop a pattern of resistance and defiance as a way to cope or assert themselves.
-Experience of trauma or abuse might have therefore led to the development of rebellious tendencies as a defence mechanism against further harm.
+Experience of trauma or abuse might have led to the development of rebellious tendencies as a defence mechanism against further harm.
 In adulthood, a person might find themselves in a situation where they feel controlled, manipulated, judged or criticised, which might trigger a Rebellious Child ego state, especially if those feelings resonate with past experiences of powerlessness.
 A direct order from an authority figure, especially if it feels unfair, could trigger a rebellious response, especially if the person has a history of feeling unfairly treated.

 A ‘Wounded’ Inner Child